pstepanovum/agar.io-clone/agario-game/README.md

 ---

-This `README.md` gives a clear overview of the current game, the to-do list, and instructions for running the game locally.
+This `README.md` file now includes a section specifically for design and animation improvements, alongside the general gameplay and feature to-do list.
+This will help organize and prioritize visual and interactive elements in the game.